jlramosr/music-platform/README.md

 ## Usage

-Go to http://localhost:3003 and enjoy.
+Open the browser and go to `http://localhost:3003` and enjoy.

+## Demo

+[Here](https://music-platform-yvhsicxvjj.now.sh/) is a complete and deployable demo of the project.